Who is this article for?

 The Code42 app is not certified for use on pre-release operating system versions.
 Code42 can't guarantee that the Code42 app will work, or troubleshoot any problems, on alpha, beta, or other pre-release operating systems.
 Many users have found that completely uninstalling and reinstalling the Code42 app may allow the application to function on these systems.

 Run the Code42 app on an ARM processor

-ARM devices do not meet the Code42 app's processor requirements.
+The Code42 app is supported on Macs with the Apple M1 chip, but other devices running ARM processors do not meet the Code42 app's processor requirements.
 Raspberry Pi, Pogoplug, and other systems using ARM architecture may be able to run the Code42 app, but the configuration is unsupported.
 Your results may vary.

 Real-time backup for network-attached storage (NAS)

 The Code42 app can only back up files stored on a NAS when the file verification scan runs.
 The Code42 app doesn't support real-time backup on network-attached drives.
 If you have issues monitoring files on these devices, we offer some suggestions that may help you troubleshoot your NAS configuration.

 Reassign cache location